Buses from Milan to Turin

 Autolinee Federico is an Italian bus company based in Reggio Calabria with service across the Italian peninsula to cities like Turin, Rimini, Florence, and Bari.
 Autolinee has the latest generation of buses, which provide spacious seats, legroom, USB charging outlets, and onboard restrooms.

-The bus takes an average of 2 hours and 40 minutes to cover the 78 miles from Milan to Turin.
-However, the fastest bus only takes an hour and 20 minutes.
-It's the perfect amount of time to take a nap, get some work done, or watch a movie.
+The bus takes an average of one hour and 54 minutes to cover the 78 miles from Milan to Turin.
+However, the fastest bus only takes an hour and 26 minutes.
+You'll have just enough time for a small nap on this relatively short bus trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Turin.
 If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.